 An overarching goal of the Compliance Program is to foster an open, problem-solving approach that allow safety problems to be understood through proactive exchange of information and effective compliance.

-Note that compliance and the interface between FAA and certificate holders may take the form of managing sophisticated programs and formal sharing of structured data or it may be as simple as a conservation between individual airmen and FAA representatives.
+Note that compliance and the interface between FAA and certificate holders may take the form of managing sophisticated programs and formal sharing of structured data or it may be as simple as a conservation between individual airmen and FAA personnel.

 The FAA recognizes that in many situations, enforcement can inhibit the open exchange of information with industry.
 However, through increased sharing of safety data among FAA organizations, industry, and international peers, we can better identify emerging hazards and predict associated aviation safety risks.